VIN-y/MissChanger/README.md

 2. The following mods are not needed but is recommended to enhance the capability of MissChanger:

+   1. [Calilantern Calibration Tool](https://vector3d.shop/products/calilantern-calibration) - MissChanger requires relatively high dimensional-accurate printed parts, to mate with each others.
+Therefore, it is recommended that you take the extra steps to calibrate your printer before starting the build.
-   1. [Nevermore StealthMax](https://github.com/nevermore3d/StealthMax) - to regulate the chamber temperature, to allow PETG/PLA printing with the door closed; which will allow them to be combined with ABS.
+   2. [Nevermore StealthMax](https://github.com/nevermore3d/StealthMax) - to regulate the chamber temperature, to allow PETG / PLA printing with the door closed; allowing them to be combined with ABS.
-   2. [Spool Holder](https://www.printables.com/model/872144-spool-holder-for-2020-aluminium-extrusion) - to hold the spools on top of the machine.
+   3. [Spool Holder](https://www.printables.com/model/872144-spool-holder-for-2020-aluminium-extrusion) - to hold the spools on top of the machine.
 There are many ways to get this done, and it depends on the people's specific use-cases.
 The design linked here is just of my (the developer) own creation.

 3. The following mods are either not recommended or known to be not compatible with MissChanger: